AMReX-Fluids/AMReX-Hydro/Docs/source/MOL.rst

 and does not involve any time derivatives.
 All slope computations use second-order limited slopes as described in :ref:`slopes`.

-These alogrithms are applied in the MOL namespace.
+These algorithms are applied in the MOL namespace.
 For API documentation, see `Doxygen: MOL Namespace`_.

 .. _`Doxygen: MOL Namespace`: https://amrex-fluids.github.io/amrex-hydro/Doxygen/html/namespaceMOL.html